Satchel (musician): Career

 In 2000, Parrish was simultaneously playing in various bands and acting in the production "Rockalypse Now", a play written by Dean Cameron.
 Around this time, he and Ralph Saenz started glam metal cover band Metal Shop as the characters Rikki Ratchet and Michael Diamond, respectively, and appeared in a Discover card commercial as "Danger Kitty", a fictional one-hit-wonder band that spends all their royalty money on opulence and goes bankrupt.
 In 2003, Metal Shop (now renamed to Metal Skool) released their debut album, Hole Patrol, and began incorporating original songs into their live sets.
 The "classic" Steel Panther lineup was also cemented by this point, with Lexxi Foxx (real name Travis Haley) on bass and Stix Zadinia (real name Darren Leader) on drums, and with the Rikki Ratchet and Michael Diamond aliases being replaced with Satchel and Michael Starr, respectively.
 Six years later, the band renamed to Steel Panther and released their first album under the name, entitled Feel the Steel.
 They have become successful worldwide, with numerous celebrity fans and selling out arenas and festivals, including Download Festival in the UK.

-Parrish also appeared with Corey Taylor in the Ronnie James Dio tribute album entitled "This Is Your Life" on the track Rainbow in the Dark.
+Parrish also appeared with Corey Taylor in the Ronnie James Dio tribute album titled "This Is Your Life" on the track "Rainbow in the Dark".

 Equipment

 In his early days, Parrish used a white Ibanez RG770 with sharktooth inlays as his primary guitar.
 During the Fight era, he primarily played a Heartfield/Fender Talon and was endorsed by Fender.
+His amps at that time were Ampegs VL 1002, designed by tube amp guru Lee Jackson, they are clearly visible in Fight's live footage, too.
 Parrish endorsed Kramer Guitars during early Steel Panther, utilizing the Pacer model into EVH 5150 III 100 watt amplifiers through EVH Cabs.
 He ran his Kramer Pacer to his amp through a Line 6 G90 Wireless Relay system.

 In 2014 Kramer released a signature model featuring both a yellow leopard paint and purple leopard paint.
 It has the same body as a Pacer vintage but has one volume knob, a Seymour Duncan SH-4 and SH-2.
 In 2017, he was endorsed by Charvel.

 In July 2018, the "Pussy Melter", a delay toneprint (preset) which had been manufactured by TC Electronic in an endorsement deal with Satchel, was removed from sale and discontinued following criticism of its alleged sexist marketing strategy.
+It was subsequently renamed "The Butthole Burner".